Appeals against completion notices for dwellings

 How to appeal

 If you disagree with this date you can appeal to the Valuation Tribunal, who can determine a different date.
-You need to do this within four weeks of receiving the notice from the billing authority.
+You need to appeal within four weeks of receiving the notice from the billing authority.
 The President has discretion to accept an appeal application made out of time, but you must have a good reason for this.
 You should include a statement about why the application is made out of time when you submit the appeal form.
 You must appeal in writing and you must include a copy of the completion notice.
-Please note that you have to make a separate appeal for each completion notice that you receive, as they cannot be amalgamated.
+Please note that you have to make a separate appeal for each completion notice that you receive.

 Click here to access our forms